smangul1/rop/README.md

 - `-f|--force`: Overwrite the analysis destination directory.
 - `-i|--ignore-extensions`: Ignore incorrect .fastq/.fq/.fasta/.fa file
   extensions.
 Does not ignore incorrect .gz/.bam file extensions.
-- `-l|--lazy-install`: Do a lazy native installation.
-For use with package managers.
 - `-m|--max`: Use a liberal threshold when remapping to reference.
     - May account for more reads.
 - `-x|--commands`: Print all commands (diagnostic mode).